At first glance, oysters may not appear to be the most exciting wildlife you can see in the Lowcountry.

 While you may think you can just return the oyster shells to the waterways, it is important to recycle them through SCDNR sites.

 Decontamination from bacteria and other genetic strains takes place during recycling.
 The South Carolina Department of Natural Resources periodically collects the shells from recycling sites and treats them over a six-month period.
 A series of volunteer events bag these oysters in specially designed sacks.
 These bags will then be deposited into selected sites with particular emphasis on oyster habitat restoration.
 There new tiny oysters can attach and begin to grow.
 The primary focus of the Oyster Recycling and Reef Build Initiative will be providing such habitats in Broad Creek.

 A grant from Patagonia clothing makes The Oyster Recycling and Reef Build Initiative possible.
 They provide materials to build collection sites, help pick up oyster shells from local restaurants and support bagging events.

 For more information and to get involved, visit outsidefoundation.org and score.dnr.sc.gov.

 By Jessie Renew

-For more than 30 years, Outside Hilton Head has provided personalized adventures for all ages, from kayak, fishing, nature and dolphin tours to kids’ camps, history excursions, family outings and stand-up paddle boarding.
-To book your holiday kayak outing with Outside Hilton Head, call (843) 686-6996 or visit outsidehiltonhead.com.
+Outside Hilton Head provides personalized adventures for all ages.
+Try kayaking, fishing, nature and dolphin tours.
+We also offer kids’ camps, history excursions, family outings and stand-up paddle boarding.
+843-686-6996 or www.outsidehiltonhead.com.